redbadger/crux/docs/src/part-4/typegen.md

 Crux sidesteps this problem by keeping the FFI surface as small as possible.
-The entire core-shell interface is just three methods — `update`, `resolve`, and `view` — and all data crosses the boundary as serialized byte arrays (using [Bincode](https://docs.rs/bincode)).
+The entire core-shell interface is just three methods — `update`, `resolve`, and `view` — and all data crosses the boundary as serialized byte arrays (using [`bincode`](https://docs.rs/bincode)).
 The shell doesn't need to know the Rust types at the FFI level at all.

 But the shell _does_ need to serialize events and deserialize effects and view models on its side of the boundary.
-For that, it needs equivalent type definitions in Swift, Kotlin, or TypeScript — along with the matching serialization code.
+For that, it needs equivalent type definitions in Swift, Kotlin, TypeScript, or C# — along with the matching serialization code.
 This is what type generation
-provides: it inspects your Rust types and generates the corresponding foreign types and their Bincode serialization implementations automatically.
+provides: it inspects your Rust types and generates the corresponding foreign types and their `bincode` serialization implementations automatically.

 ## How it works